Cheat Sheet for Experienced Programmers

 end sub

-Build a list efficiently with select
+Build a list efficiently with dim list

 function Fibonacci(count as Number) as List of Number